 b.)
 The Board shall appoint the following officers: Chief Returning Officer (CRO), Corporate Secretary, and Treasurer.

-d.)
-The President, vice President, Student Affairs Officer, and Communications & Marketing Officer are directors by virtue of their office, in lieu of election.
+vice President, Student Affairs Officer, and Communications & Marketing Officer are is a director by virtue of their office, in lieu of election.

 6.1.3 Additional Officers The Board may appoint such other officers, as it shall from time to time determine.

 6.1.4 Annual Review of Officer Duties The Officers’ duties and powers to manage the administrative activities and affairs of the GSA-UW will be reviewed annually by the Board and recorded in the GSA-UW policies and procedures.

 6.1.5 Members to ratify appointments Members shall ratify appointments to Officer positions in accordance with policies and procedures.